jordanpemberton/sudoku/README.md

 ## Brief Description & Game Rules

-Sudoku is played on a grid of size n<sup>2</sup> x n<sup>2</sup>, that is subdivided into n<sup>2</sup> equal “zones”, each of size n x n.
+Sudoku is played on a grid of size n<sup>2</sup> x n<sup>2</sup>, that is subdivided into n<sup>2</sup> equal "zones", each of size n x n.
 A set of n<sup>2</sup> distinct symbols are used to fill these cells.
 Initially, some cells on the board contain a symbol, and these starting "clue" cells cannot be altered.
 Moves are made by inserting symbols into empty or non-starting cells.

 To win, the entire board must filled, following these rules: